datanav/docs/configuration.rst

 concepts to configure for a node is the external systems and the *flow* between them and the *Sesam Node*.
 Also flows within the Sesam Node is configured the same way.

-The node configuration is a *JSON list* of one or more *external system* configurations and one or more *pipe* configurations describing the flows into, within and out of the Sesam Node from these external systems.
+The node configuration is a *JSON list* of *external system* configurations and *pipe* configurations describing the flows into, within and out of the Sesam Node from these external systems.
 These configuration entities are *JSON dictionaries* on the general form: